Virtual organization: Issues and challenges encountered

-Communication

 Communication is a crucial factor in a virtual organization as it is responsible of its efficiency and even to its survival.
 Virtual organizations imply various autonomous and international workers, which also involve challenges such as different time zones and language barriers.
 The collaboration between associates might also get quite complicated as this type of organization denotes only a slight amount of face-to-face interaction.
 Thus, a lack of multiple communication approaches can be observed in virtual organizations.

-Cultural

 Culture constitutes an essential element in any organization of any type.
 Yet, virtual organizations have to be even more vigilant about this notion as they imply a shared leadership between the team, which is composed of self-reliant workers from all around the world.
 Virtual organizations must find a way to overcome cultural differences, which involve dissimilar approaches of working (such as time and deadlines) and living (punctuality for instance), in other words, distinctive philosophies.
 Thus, virtual organization must exegete respect for differences among the team.